-Since then, electrical engineers have developed DC transformers, primarily using special circuitry.
+Since then, electric engineers have developed DC transformers, primarily using special circuitry.
 Since most everyone now uses AC, it is too late to change the system.

-An AC transformer is an electrical device that is used to change the voltage in alternating current (AC) electrical circuits.
+An AC transformer is an electric device that is used to change the voltage in alternating current (AC) electric circuits.
 A simple transformer consists of a dual electromagnet, where there are two sets of wires wrapped around it for the input and output voltages.

 The output voltage of a transformer is according to the formula: Vo = Vi(No/Ni).
 Uses for transformers include decreasing the line voltage to house voltage and the changing the voltage for small devices.

 Grow in wisdom and be great